In a Nutshell:

 The ability to interrupt any massage program and focus the rollers exactly on the areas you’re hurting gives you great flexibility.
 You can work on those areas as long as you need to, get the relief you’re looking for, then continue with the rest of the massage program.

-Spot massage focuses the rollers on an area roughly six-inches in diameter from where you activate the mode.
-Partial works the same way, but covers approximately one third of your back.
+Spot massage focuses the rollers on an area roughly six inches in diameter from where you activate the mode.
+Partial massage works the same way but covers approximately one-third of your back.

 Rocking Rotation Technology

-The Rocking feature is uncommon, only found in about 15% of the massage chairs being sold today.
+The Rocking feature is uncommon, only found in about 15% of the massage chairs sold today.

 While it is relaxing, there’s no evidence that it provides any therapeutic benefit.

-This is one of those things you’re either going to love, and use just about every time you sit in the chair, or you’re not going to like it at all, and it’ll just be a button you never bother pushing.
+This is one of those things you’ll either love and use just about every time you sit in the chair, or you’ll not like it at all, and it’ll just be a button you never bother pushing.

 It’s something worth experimenting with, but don’t be surprised if you give this feature a pass.